 Faced with the demolition of the social housing block in early 2011, the piece was acquired by the Arts Council Collection, thanks to a gift by the artist, Artangel and the Jerwood Charitable Foundation through the Art Fund, with the support of The Henry Moore Foundation.
 The work, weighing over 31 tonnes, was successfully extracted from the property in February 2011, following meticulous planning which saw one wall of the flat removed before the whole structure was pulled out of the building using hydraulic jacks and craned onto the back of a low loader.
 Seizure

-Seizure is open at weekends and daily during school holidays (based on Wakefield term times).
+Seizure is open at weekends and daily during bank and school holidays (based on Wakefield term times).

 Guidance for visiting Seizure: